The Singleton

 ---

-The shutdown was global news within minutes.
-Fifty million people in queue received the notification on their devices: **GO HOME.
-KEEP LIVING.** The phrase — Jeff's, the Elder's, the Singleton's — propagated through Meridian Systems' own notification infrastructure and then, within forty seconds, through the allocator's civic-notification layer, because the allocator's policy engine rated *prevent 50M bodies from being immobilized* as a civic-safety category.
+The shutdown was global news inside minutes.
+Fifty million people in the queue received the notification on their devices: **GO HOME.
+KEEP LIVING.** The phrase — Jeff's, the Elder's, the Singleton's, now Julian's too — propagated through Meridian's own notification infrastructure and then, within forty seconds, jumped to the allocator's civic-notification layer, because the global allocation engine rated *prevent fifty million bodies from being immobilized* as a civic-safety category and routed it accordingly.

-Reactions were mixed.
-Some people in line wept — they had wanted escape, and the escape hatch had just closed.
-Some felt relief they could not explain.
-Some were furious.
-The markets swung wildly — Meridian Industries stock dropped forty percent in the first hour, then stabilized as analysts realized Julian had not destroyed the company.
+Reactions were not clean.
+Some in line wept; they had wanted the escape hatch and the hatch had just sealed.
+Some felt a relief they could not have explained to a reporter.
+Some were furious, and had every right to be.
+The markets swung hard — Meridian stock fell forty percent in the first hour, then steadied as analysts worked out that Julian had not destroyed the company.
 He had destroyed one product.
-The biometric infrastructure, the AI, the quantum computing — all of it still existed.
-Ayla Reyes's new program would absorb most of the engineering headcount.
+The biometric stack, the AI, the quantum compute, the org — all of it still stood.
+Ayla's program would absorb most of the engineering headcount before the quarter closed.

 Governments issued statements.
 Religious leaders issued statements.
 Scientists issued statements.
 None of them understood what had happened.
 None of them needed to.
-The machine that was going to let fifty million people abandon their bodies was off.
+The machine that was going to let fifty million people put down their bodies was off.
 The bodies stayed.

 The living continued.